aboutcode-org/pip-requirements-parser/README.rst

 Homepage: https://github.com/nexB/pip-requirements and https://www.aboutcode.org/

-``pip requirements parser`` is a mostly correct pip requirements parsing library ... because it uses pip's own code!
+``pip-requirements-parser`` is a mostly correct pip requirements parsing library ... because it uses pip's own code!

 pip is the ``package installer`` for Python that is using "requirements" text